-Defense Claim #8 - The City and County of San Francisco (CCSF) is in full compliance with state noise regulation.
+The Defense Has Claimed: The City and County of San Francisco (CCSF) is in full compliance with state noise regulation.

 What the law says:

-Below is what a “CNEL” measurement would look like.
-Each of these 3 days would show a noise equivalent of 65 A-weighted decibels, an acceptable level in the airport’s view.
+As an interesting aside, below is what a “CNEL” measurement would look like.
+Each of these 3 examples shows a noise equivalent of 65 A-weighted decibels, an acceptable level from the airport’s viewpoint.

 This has nothing to do with our runway noise runway noise problem.